safeblock-com/dex_contract/README.md

     bytes32[] pairs;
     // an optional address that slightly relaxes the protocol's fees in favor of that address
-    // and the user who called the partswap address refferalAddress;
+    // and the user who called the partswap address referralAddress;
 }
 ```

 Note: sum of all amounts in `amounts` array should be equal to `fullAmount`

-Protocol and refferal fees are calculated from sum of swap amountsOut
+Protocol and referral fees are calculated from sum of swap amountsOut

 Example call: